kilowhat/kilowhat.net/_extensions/wordpress.md

 If you are having issues with the extension, check the following:

-- If the extension doesn't install, check you have correctly configured Extiverse's private repository.
+- If the extension doesn't install, check you have correctly configured Flarum.org private repository.
 - If an error happens during activation or usage of the extension, check the logs in `<flarum>/storage/logs`.

 If you are still having issues, please copy the output of the logs above, as well as the output of `php flarum info` and send an email to <support@kilowhat.net>.